erathaowl/python-verboselogs/README.rst

 --------------------------

-The table below shows the names, `numeric values`_ and descriptions_ of the predefined log levels and the VERBOSE, NOTICE, and SPAM levels defined by this package, plus some notes that I added.
+The table below shows the names, `numeric values`_ and descriptions_ of the predefined log levels and the VERBOSE, NOTICE, and TRACE levels defined by this package, plus some notes that I added.

 ========  =====  =============================  =============================